-Application Note: When using BIS-BAC eTravel 2.1 cannot avert this threat in the context of the security policy defined in this PP.
+Application Note: When using BIS-BAC the TOE cannot avert this threat in the context of the security policy defined in this ST.

 T.Tracing Tracing travel document

 Adverse action: An attacker tries to gather TOE tracing data (i.e. to trace the movement of the travel document) unambiguously identifying it remotely by establishing or listening to a communication via the contactless/contact interface of the TOE.